aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Gets or sets the text vertical alignment of text.
+the text vertical alignment of text.

 **Returns:**
 int